Orange-OpenSource/galera-operator/doc/user/backup.md

 # Backup a Galera Cluster using Galera Operator

 Galera Operator provide a way to backup Galera Cluster using an implemented method to a remote storage.
-Today, only **mariabackup** and **S3** storage are available but other solutions can be implemented.
+Today, only **mariabackup** method and **S3** storage are available but other solutions can be implemented.

 ## How to backup a Galera Cluster